pantheon-systems/drops-7/profiles/commerce_kickstart/libraries/colorbox/README.md

 ## Changelog:

+### Version 1.4.15 - 2013/4/22

+* Added .webp to list of recognized image extensions

+### Version 1.4.14 - 2013/4/16

+* Added fadeOut property to control the closing fadeOut speed.
+* Removed longdesc attribute for now.

+### Version 1.4.13 - 2013/4/11

+* Fixed an error involving IE7/IE8 and legacy versions of jQuery

+### Version 1.4.12 - 2013/4/9

+* Fixed a potential conflict with Twitter Bootstrap default img styles.

+### Version 1.4.11 - 2013/4/9

+* Added `type='button'` to buttons to prevent accidental form submission
+* Added alt and longdesc attributes to photo content if they are present on the calling element.

 ### Version 1.4.10 - 2013/4/2

 * Better 'old IE' feature detection that fixes an error with jQuery 2.0.0pre.